 A Poet’s Baker’s Dozen: An Interview with Margo Berdeshevsky

 Born in New York City, MARGO BERDESHEVSKY often writes and walks in Paris.
 Her poetry collections are “Between Soul and Stone” and “But a Passage in Wilderness”(Sheep Meadow Press.)
 A woman of the world, her “Beautiful Soon Enough,” received Fiction Collective Two’s Innovative Fiction Award (University of Alabama Press.)
 Other honors include the Robert H. Winner Award from the Poetry Society of America, and 8 Pushcart Prize nominations for works in Poetry International, Kenyon Review, Agni, Pleiades, New Letters, & etc. Word woman, photographer, actress, human.
-An experimental and multi-genre book, “Vagrant,” is forthcoming from Jaded Ibis Press, and a new poetry book is in the oven.
+An experimental and multi-genre book, “Vagrant,” is forthcoming, and a new poetry book is in the oven.
 For more detailed information, please see: http://margoberdeshevsky.blogspot.com/

 Margo Berdeshevsky has been a frequent contributor to Poetry International.
 Her “Letter from Paris” is a regular must-read feature of this blog.
 The following interview was recently conducted via email.
 Many of the questions refer specifically to Margo’s new book of poems, Between Soul and Stone (The Sheep Meadow Press, 2011), a collection Willis Barnstone has aptly called “a book of measured splendors.”

 —B. H. Boston, January 2014

 I’m as interested as ever in hearing about another poet’s practice.
 Would you care to tell us about the “gestation and bringing forth” of Between Soul & Stone, about how the poems in BS&S came to be and how they developed into this particular book?